 Thankfully, PayFit was at hand.

-Payrolling benefits through PayFit really could not be any simpler.
-All that Pauline has to do is activate a toggle on the app and then… BAHM, her work is done.
+Payrolling benefits through PayFit really could not be easier.
+All that Pauline has to do is activate a toggle on the app.

 Tax is subsequently collected through payroll and the P11D(b) is submitted to HMRC for employers with Class 1A NIC amounts due to be paid on the benefits.